cambridge-ceu/GitHub-matters/docs/Notes.md

-## Git 2-factor authentication (2FA)

-This will become effective from 12 October 2023, for which MicroSoft authenticator app is required.

-See also <https://github.com/settings/security> and <https://docs.github.com/articles/about-two-factor-authentication> for more information.

-To save recovery code, visit <https://github.com/settings/auth/recovery-codes>.

-For questions, visit <https://support.github.com>; for support, contact support via visiting [The GitHub support page](https://github.com/contact).

 ## Git branches

 The following script lists all branches, remove the remote branch `gh-pages` and references from the local to branches that no longer